Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I am confident that I will be an ideal candidate for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced professional in [Your field], I believe I would make a perfect fit for this position.

-Thank you for your consideration of my application.
-I am looking forward receiving your feedback.
+Thank you for taking a look at my application.
+I am looking forward getting in touch with you.

 Sincerely,